Constraint: sanitize on ingest and output

 Sanitize all data coming from server to client on client side;

-- Sanitize on Output: The modern web development approach — sanitize data for the specific context it’s being used in (e.g., HTML, CSS, a URL) at the last possible moment.
+- Sanitize on Output: The modern web development approach.
+Sanitize data for the specific context it’s being used in (e.g., HTML, CSS, a URL) at the last possible moment.
 This is considered the most effective way to prevent XSS.

 # The double-encoding issue

-and started storing strings with & instead of the literal character & in
+instead of the literal character & in the database.
+That created a classic

-React also escapes output, the & I was carefully storing in the database
+double-escaping problem.
+Because React also escapes output, the & I was

-was rendered literally on the screen as &.
-The browser never turned it
+carefully storing in the database was rendered literally on the screen as

-back into an &.
+&.
+The browser never turned it back into an &.

 Every online guide and AI assistant suggested the same thing: “Only sanitize on output”!
 But I couldn’t do that; the security team’s requirement to sanitize on ingest was non-negotiable.